patricianguyen383/MTRN2500-T3-2019-W5-L1/README.md

 # MTRN2500-T3-2019-W5-L1
  - Testing scripts for beginning with C++ programming
- - Making an edit to the readme
- - Adding a third line to the readme
+ - I have edited the second line